Apu-rbo/Thanos/README.md

 <a name="contributing"></a>
 ## Contributing

-We welcome contributions to TitanBot!
+We welcome contributions to ThanosBot!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**